lakes, glaciers and towering peaks

 Go further: walking in the wilderness

-The south of Chile offers some excellent walking opportunities; the stunning and diverse landscapes combined with the wealth of national parks make it the perfect destination for trekking enthusiasts.
+Southern Chile offers some excellent walking opportunities; the stunning and diverse landscapes combined with the wealth of national parks make it the perfect destination for trekking enthusiasts.
 Torres del Paine National Park is the most famous for independent walking.
 Adding on a day or two to this itinerary would allow time to complete the classic W Trek - a route through the French, Grey and Asencio valleys taking in the spectacular highlights of the park from east to west.
 The walk offers wonderful views of the towers and cuernos (horns).
-Accommodation is basic, camping or staying in refugios (simple dormitory-style lodges) en route.
+Accommodation is basic - camping or staying in refugios (simple dormitory-style lodges) en route.

 There are various border crossings (Punta Arenas, Puerto Natales to Calafate, or in the Lake District) where connections can sensibly be made to Argentina.